RobotExMachina/Machina.NET/docs/Machina_TODO.md

 ## LATER..
 - [ ] Add enhanced CoordSys selection and WObj use

-- [ ] Rework the ABB real-time connection

 - [ ] Verify program names and IOnames cannot start with a digit
 - [ ] Add Acceleration
 - [ ] Add Action constructors that take atomic primitives (x,y,z instead of a point object): they shallow copy it anyway... optimization